Home » International Relations » Donald Trump's Presidency 2.0

 • Trade Tariffs and Protectionism: Trump’s emphasis on reducing trade deficits and cutting tariffs could renew friction.
 His administration might push India on issues like tariffs, as seen with previous disputes over GSP (Generalised System of Preferences) and counter-tariffs on U.S. imports.

-• Impact on Professionals: Likely visa (H1B and L1 visas) and trade restrictions which will affect IT services and pharmaceuticals.
+• Impact on Professionals: Likely visa (H1B and L1 visas) and trade restrictions will likely affect IT services and pharmaceuticals.

 • Unpredictability and Diplomatic Disclosures: Trump’s tendency to disclose or embellish private conversations with leaders can lead to diplomatic missteps.